compintell/Mooncake.jl/docs/src/understanding_mooncake/what_programme_are_you_differentiating.md

 ### `function` Class

-To start with, let us consider only `function`s which are, pure (free of externally-visible side effects), unary, and don't contain any data themselves (e.g. no closures or callable `struct`s).
+To start with, let us consider only `function`s which are pure (free of externally-visible side effects, such as the modification of their arguments of global variables), unary (single-argument), and don't contain any data themselves (e.g. no closures or callable `struct`s).
 For example, consider:
 #### `g`:
 `g(x::Vector{Float64}) = 2x` TODO: pick a non-linear example!!!!